--Experience in laboratory experimentation with sediment transport and advanced measurement techniques such as ADV and/or PIV
+- Experience in laboratory experimentation, quantitative analysis methods, CFD and advanced measurement techniques such as ADV and/or PIV.